 - All applications built in the RESTful style must also be client-server in principle.

-- The server must be able to completely understand the client request without using any server context or server session state.
+- Thus server mcompletely understand the client request without using any server context or server session state.

 - Uniform Interface

 - All components must interact through a single uniform interface.